21.14 if let

 and while let

-When matching only one pattern of interest, if let
+When you only care about matching one pattern and ignoring everything else, if let

 and while let